 Here is an example where the Interpolate Style function is used on the fill of a path:

 Interpolate Style also affects the stroke of a path:

 Of course, the path of the start point and the end point does not have to be the same either:

 Using Interpolate to fake irregular-shaped gradients

 It is not possible in Inkscape (yet) to create a gradient other than linear (straight line) or radial (round).
-However, it can be faked using the Interpolate effect and Interpolate Style.
+However, it can be faked using the Interpolate extension and Interpolate Style.
 A simple example follows — draw two lines of different strokes:

 And interpolate between the two lines to create your gradient: